-What if I told you that if you change the way you clean your bathroom you and your spouse could take an extra romantic weekend this year.
-Or pay for everything for the Christmas season without going in debt.
-Maybe make an extra house payment.
+What if I told you that if you change the way you clean your bathroom, you and your spouse could enjoy a romantic weekend getaway?
+Or maybe pay for everything for the Christmas season without going in debt.
+Perhaps you could even make an extra house payment.

 If you have spent any time on Pinterest, you have seen a million different ways to make DIY cleaners.
 When I first saw them I thought people were crazy.
-But curiosity got the best of me and I’ve tried a few different DIY cleaning recipes and some of them I truly love and would never go back to the chemical stuff again.
-But then there is the whole ‘Do it Yourself’ part that I think turns some people off.
-Like they don’t have enough recipes they have to make, now they have to concoct their own cleaning products on top of 3 meals a day!
+However, curiosity got the best of me and now I’ve tried making a few different DIY cleaning recipes.
+Some of them I truly love and would never go back to the chemical stuff again.

 So, is it really worth it?
 Does it really save you money?
 After a few hours of research and some quality time with my calculator, my answer is YES it is so worth it and you really can save HUNDREDS of dollars in the bathroom!